CybSec-LAB/SPSD/README.md

 * Mobile-Termux (follow the same process for Linux: first install python)
 * Python
 * git

-    ==> More updates for easy accessibility and wider device coverage will be rolled out: Update every Week.
+# ==> More updates for easy accessibility and wider device coverage will be rolled out: Update every Week.

-    ==> Installation/Usage: Linux Terminal or Emulator and Windows PC
+# Installation/Usage: Linux Terminal or Emulator and Windows PC

 # Step 1.
-    Run the updates.
+Run updates.
 * Linux: sudo apt-get update | sudo apt-get upgrade
 * Windows: not neccessary